legendarycode3/shared-wallet/README.md

 * ****Reduces Reliance on Trusted Third Parties:****
 * ****Facilitates Global Collaboration Without Borders:****
 * ****Increases Investor and Community Confidence:****
 * ****Creates a Verifiable Source of Financial Truth:**** A Shared Wallet acts as a single, authoritative source of treasury information.
 Since balances, approvals, and transaction histories are recorded on-chain, all participants work from the same dataset.
-This eliminates disputes arising from conflicting records and provides real-time visibility
+This eliminates disputes arising from conflicting records and provides real-time visibility into the organization's financial position.